 Step #2: Create your profile

-Just because your profile is supposed to be about you, that doesn’t mean you can’t also use it to promote your business.
+Just because your profile is supposed to be about you doesn’t mean you can’t also use it to promote your business.
 Here is how I would go about creating an effective Google Plus profile:

-- Upload a picture – I don’t care if you are the hottest person or ugliest person out there, you have to upload a picture of yourself.
-Ideally, one that may include you wearing a t-shirt with a company logo or something related to your business.
+- Upload a picture – I don’t care if you are the hottest person or ugliest person on the planet, you have to upload a picture of yourself.
+Ideally, it would be one that includes you wearing a t-shirt with a company logo or something related to your business.

 - Fill out your profile – when you’re first getting started, you may feel overwhelmed with the amount of information that Google Plus asks for, but it’s not bad.
-Fill in everything including links to your company, what you do, all of the places you lived, your education, and even your contact information.
+Fill in everything, including links to your company, what you do, all of the places where you lived, your education, and your contact information.

-- Videos – if you have any speeches you have given that were recorded or interviewed, feel free to add them to the video section.
-It will help give you more credibility and it will give your business some extra attention.
+- Videos – if you have any speeches or interviews you have given that were recorded, add them to the video section.
+It will help give you more credibility, and it will give your business some extra attention.

 Step #3: Add friends

-The trick with having a popular social profile is to have a ton of friends.
-There are two main camps when it comes to adding friends… the first is to only add people you know, and the second is to add anyone.
+The trick to having a popular social profile is to have a ton of friends.
+There are two main camps when it comes to adding friends.
+The first one advocates for only adding people you know, and the second for adding anyone who agrees to be added.

-I personally prefer the second one and although you may consider it spamming, I’ve actually closed a few business deals from random people that I have added as a friend on social sites like Facebook and Twitter.
+I personally prefer the second one, and although you may consider it spamming, I’ve actually closed a few business deals from random people that I have added as friends on social sites like Facebook and Twitter.

-Ideally, what you want to do is add everyone in your address book–as those are people you probably know.
-Once you do that I would search for people that you feel would be interested in getting to know you or your business.
-If you do this for a few weeks you should easily be able to get to over 1000 people who will befriend you.
+Ideally, what you want to do is add everyone in your address book as those are the people you probably know.
+Once you do that, I would search for people that you feel would be interested in getting to know you or your business.
+If you do this for a few weeks, you should easily be able to get to over 1,000 people who befriend you.

 Step #4: Join the conversation

 When your friends post stuff on Google Plus, you should be checking out what they have to say.
-Granted, at this point you probably are following too many people where you won’t be able to keep track of every conversation, but you should be able to keep track of a few.
+Granted, at this point you probably are following too many people, and you won’t be able to keep track of every conversation, but you should be able to keep track of a few.

-If you like a conversation make sure you “plus it”, comment, or share it with your friends.
-By doing this more people on Google Plus will get to know you.
-And if you ever share something with people that aren’t on Google Plus yet, it will email them every time you have something to share.
+If you like a conversation, make sure you “plus it”, comment on it or share it with your friends.
+By doing this, you will help more people on Google Plus to get to know you.
+And if you ever share something with people who aren’t on Google Plus yet, it will email them every time you have something to share.